Tim Hutton

 Mouser, Nap Queen, Sun Worshipper, Lap Warmer, Human Trainer

-3 year old Bella is Hutton + Rostron’s Office Cat and looks over all the daily going ons.
+3-year-old Bella is Hutton + Rostron’s Office Cat and looks over all the daily going on.
 Bella was re-homed as a kitten from Battersea and re-purposed as not only a furry friend but the office mouser!

 Areas of Practice

-A cat of many talents who doesn’t need any PPE but is yet to pass her CSCS training.
+A cat of many talents who don’t need any PPE but is yet to pass her CSCS training.
 Ladder training is not necessary as high-level work is part of her skill set.